 Harley scores in OT as Stars win 4-3 over Ducks, who lose 11th consecutive game in Dallas

+DALLAS – Thomas Harley got the puck and took off skating hard to the other end of the ice, all the way to the middle of the right circle before the young defenseman unleashed his latest game-winning shot.

-Thomas Harley scored 38 seconds into overtime and the Dallas Stars beat the Anaheim Ducks 4-3 on Thursday night.
+The 22-year-old Harley scored 38 seconds into overtime to give the Dallas Stars a 4-3 victory over the Anaheim Ducks on Thursday night.
+His 10th goal this season was his second OT winner, making him the only NHL defenseman with multiple goals after regulation.

+"Just kept skating," said Harley, who also had the primary assist on fellow defenseman Miro Heiskanen's tying goal midway through the third period.

+"He's been great all year like that, his ability to skate," Dallas coach Pete DeBoer said.
+"I think he blew by everybody on the ice there from goal line to goal line.
+So, pretty impressive for a young defenseman to skate like that."

-Miro Heiskanen tied it midway through the third period in his return to the Dallas lineup after missing 10 games with a lower-body injury.
+Heiskanen scored after missing the previous 10 games with a lower-body injury.

+"A little rusty after three weeks, but I felt all right," said Heiskanen, who got his fifth goal of the season.

 The Stars have won their last 11 home games against Anaheim since October 2015, matching the club's longest active streak at the American Airlines Center versus any team.
 They won their 11th in a row there over the Detroit Red Wings two weeks before Christmas.

-Ducks goalie John Gibson stopped 40 shots in regulation, but the only Stars shot in overtime was Harley's wrister from about 30 feet.
-It was the 22-year-old defenseman's 10th goal this season, and his second OT winner.
+Ducks goalie John Gibson stopped 40 shots in regulation, but the only Stars shot in overtime was Harley's wrister.

+"I feel like every time we play him, he gives them a chance to win," DeBoer said of Gibson.

 Jake Oettinger made 21 saves in the Dallas net, needing only one in overtime.